 This is an easy one.
 But you're not going to like the price.
-Take a deep breath before attempting to say its name out loud: the best bean to cup by miles is the Sage by Heston Blumenthal The Oracle Touch.
+Take a deep breath before attempting to say its name out loud: the best bean to cup by miles is the Sage The Oracle Touch.
 Unfortunately, even on the blackest of black Fridays, you won't get much change from 2 grand, for that one.

 Moving down a few pegs in price, the Melitta Barista TS Smart is a very worthwhile punt, especially if you enjoy drinking 21 varieties of coffee (no, we didn’t think there were 21 varieties either).

 Finally, those seeking something simpler and cheaper should look no further than the Gaggia Velasca, while those who are really into milky drinks with densely textured milk will love the Jura S8, as it is the King of Creamy.